GoThereGit/EvaHan/README.md

 | Page Layout Analysis |      0.88      | 0.79   |     0.56        |     0.71       |

-For the three datasets, the evaluation comprises two primary tasks: Task A and C focuse on pure text recognition via OCR, assessing metrics such as CER and precision; Task B centers on identifying layout elements in ancient texts, evaluating metrics including mAP and Micro-average F1.
+For the three datasets, the evaluation comprises two primary tasks: Task A and C focus on pure text recognition via OCR, assessing metrics such as CER and precision; Task B centers on identifying layout elements in ancient texts, evaluating metrics including mAP and Micro-average F1.
 Detailed evaluation metrics are presented in Tables 4 and 5.

 Table 4.
 OCR Task Metrics Explanation